🧮 Calculators & Daily Life

 What are tsubo and tatami?

-Tsubo (坪) and tatami mats are the traditional units for floor area in Japan.
-One tsubo is the size of two tatami mats — about 3.31 m².
+Tsubo () and tatami mats are the traditional units for floor area in Japan.
+One tsubo is traditionally counted as two tatami mats — about 3.31 m² — though with the Edoma mats this tool uses by default, it works out to about 2.13 mats per tsubo.
 Even though m² is the legal standard, real-estate listings, floor plans and land prices in Japan are still quoted in tsubo, and room sizes are given as a number of tatami (a "6-jō room").
 A tatami mat is not a fixed size, either: it differs by region (Kyōma in western Japan, Edoma around Tokyo).
 That mix is why a converter helps when you read a Japanese listing and want the area in plain m².

 Quick reference